 We have created two example integrations that should give you a look at how this works:

 Interfacing with devices

-One Home Assistant rule is that platform logic should never interface directly with devices.
-Instead, use a third-party Python 3 library.
+One Home Assistant rule is that the integration should never interface directly with devices.
+Instead, it should interact with a third-party Python 3 library.
 This way, Home Assistant can share code with the Python community and keep the project maintainable.

 Once you have your Python library ready and published to PyPI, add it to the manifest.
 It will now be time to implement the Entity base class that is provided by the integration that you are creating a platform for.